Forward Learning with Top-Down Feedback: Empirical and Analytical Characterization: Background and relevant work

-Several training rules for artificial neural networks (ANNs) have been proposed to break the weight symmetry constraint required by BP \cite{Lillicrap,noekland2016direct,liao2016signsymmetry,nokland2019localerror,frenkel2019learning,Hazan,Kohan2018,clark2021credit,meulemans_tristany_2021,halvagal2022combination,journe2022hebbian}.
-The Feedback Alignment (FA) algorithm \cite{Lillicrap} replaces the transposed forward weights $W$ in the feedback path with random, fixed (non-learning) weight matrices $F$, thereby solving the weight transport problem (Fig. \ref{fig:schemes}a) \cite{Lillicrap}.
-The feedback signals driving learning in the forward weights push the forward matrices to become roughly proportional to the transposes of the fixed feedback matrices.
-While FA achieves a performance close to BP on simple tasks such as MNIST and CIFAR-10 with relatively shallow networks, it fails to scale to complex tasks and architectures \cite{bartunov,xiao2018biologicallyplausible,Moskovitz2018}.
+Several training rules for artificial neural networks (ANNs) have been proposed to break the weight symmetry constraint required by BP \citep{Lillicrap,noekland2016direct,liao2016signsymmetry,nokland2019localerror,frenkel2019learning,Hazan,Kohan2018,kohan2022signal,meulemans_tristany_2021,halvagal2022combination,journe2022hebbian, launay2020direct}.
+Furthermore, several brain-inspired algorithms have been shown to train ANNs with local information in the frameworks of Predictive Coding (PC) \citep{Rao1999,oord2019representation,millidge2022backpropagation,salvatori2021predictive,Ororbia_Mali_2019,ororbia2020largescale} and neural generative coding \citep{ororbia2022NCG,ororbia2023convolutional}.
+Table \ref{tab:background} reports properties of biological plausibility and accuracy metrics for these algorithms.
+The FA algorithm \citep{Lillicrap} replaces the transposed forward weights $W$ in the feedback path with random, fixed (non-learning) weight matrices $F$ to deliver error information to earlier layers, thereby solving the weight transport problem (Fig. \ref{fig:schemes}a) \citep{Lillicrap}.
+While FA achieves a performance close to BP on simple tasks such as MNIST \citep{MNIST} and CIFAR-10 \citep{CIFAR10} with relatively shallow networks, it fails to scale to complex tasks and architectures \citep{bartunov,xiao2018biologicallyplausible,Moskovitz2018}.
+Moreover, \citet{hinton1987learning} proposed the Recirculation algorithm in which the output of an autoencoder is fed back into the network as a "negative" example.
+Later, \citet{baldi2018learning} showed that Recirculation is a special case of adaptive FA.
+To improve FA performances, \citet{Akrout2019DeepLW} proposed the Weight-Mirror (WM) algorithm, which is an approach to adjust the feedback weights in FA to improve their agreement, allowing to train neural networks with complex architectures (ResNet-18 and ResNet-50) on complex image recognition tasks (ImageNet).